Leader-board/Purdue/MA261/Exam grading FAQ.md

 ![Opening Gradebook](..//assets/mymathlab1.png)

 Then you can find your total score by multiplying the final 'points earned' score by 5.5.
 Doing that, we see that Leaderboard has (85.27) * 5.5 = 469.8 points.
 Will he get an A?
-Let's hope he does.
+Let's hope he does. (update: he did!)

 Below are my answers to some FAQs that I've seen: